 I have a minivan and had no problems.
 Just take it slow, especially since you will encounter two stream crossings.
 They are very small and did not pose a problem.

-This trailhead is the best starting point for this hike.
-You may read about a start from behind the Montebello Fish Hatchery, but that parking lot is no longer open to hikers.
+This trailhead is the best starting point.
+You may read about a start from behind the Montebello Fish Hatchery, but that lot is no longer open to hikers.

 The U.S. Forest Service closed that parking lot and associated trail to Spy Rock in December 2020.
 Do not use the AllTrails directions for “Spy Rock” (3.1 miles).